Cherreads

 "You must be tired," she said, kneeling beside the low table and placing the tray in front of him.
 "At least take a few minutes for tea."

 Arahan sat up straighter.
-"You didn't need to—"
+"You also know how to calm my mood."

 [New Task Generated]